 On average, it costs about $3,000 to onboard a new employee.
 This is because you’ll need to find the right person for the job, train them, put in hours to get them “on the books” and other essential tasks.
 Even after spending money to hire workers, many companies lose their investment due to turnover.
 When you come into an existing franchise, your employees may already be mainstays at the company.

-Of course, you may prefer to bring on your own staff.
+Of course, you may prefer to bring your own team.
 Even better, you may be able to cut costs by handling the company yourself.
 These are all important questions to ask when deciding between a new and preexisting franchise.

 The benefits of investing in a franchise far outweigh starting a business on your own from scratch.
 Further, buying an existing franchise could potentially create even more advantages for you.
 Take the time to research your options, and you’ll find which works best for you.

 Owning your own business can be exciting and fulfilling.
-Feel free to utilize the experts at WIN Home Inspection as an invaluable resource for you in your journey toward business ownership and a rewarding career.
-You can speak with one of our professionals today by clicking here.
-You can also discuss your plans with our specialists by emailing email@example.com.
+WIN Home Inspection offers invaluable resources for you in your journey toward business ownership and a rewarding career.
+If you want to learn more about the franchising opportunities at WIN, contact us at firstname.lastname@example.org to connect with one of our franchise advocates.